Parking Lot Permit

 Because your customers are trusting you to keep their cars safe, your city’s business license department also requires you to carry public liability insurance.
 For example, in Pittsburgh, if you own a parking lot, you must carry at least $100,000 for personal injuries and not less than $25,000 for property damage before you can get your parking lot permit.

 In New York City, if your parking lot will accommodate 100 or more vehicles, you’re required to also provide bicycle parking spaces by law.
-Take this into consideration when you’re mapping out your parking lot, trying to fit as many parking spaces at you can.
+Take this into consideration when you’re mapping out your parking lot, trying to fit as many parking spaces as you can.
 Not including bicycle parking may get you slapped with a fine or even shut down.

-Make sure your city doesn’t have other considerations, such as additional business licenses, permits & tax forms, you need to take care of before getting your parking lot permit approved.
+Make sure your city doesn’t have other considerations, such as additional business licenses, permits & tax forms, you need to take care of before getting your parking lot to permit approved.

 We'll Help You Discover Which Licenses and Permits You Need